alam-jahangir/go-signature-genarate/README.md

-# Generate Signature and JWT Token
+# Generate Signature by SHA256/SHA512 and JWT Token
 Generate Signature by Different Algrorithm

-## Generate Signature By SHP with Passphrase
+## Generate Signature By SHA with Passphrase
 ```GO

  fmt.Println("Generate Signature By SHA by Passphrase ...")